clintonhealthaccess/lmis-cubes/export_spec.md

 all products and which program it belongs to (ok)

-stock on hands of each drug of facilities (take from stock_cards, need expire date, only need latest quantity)
+latest stock on hands of each drug of facilities (take from stock_cards, need expire date, only need latest quantity)

 all movements histories (signature)